deeptigp/deeptigp.github.io/index.md

 - I am one of the main organizers of <a href="https://sites.google.com/view/rcv-at-eccv-2022/home"> Responsible CV </a> at ECCV'22.
 - 2 papers accepted at ECCV'22!
 - I am serving as a Program Chair for <a href="https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks"> NeurIPS'22 Datasets and Benchmarks track </a>
-- I am serving as an Area Chair for AAAI'22, WiML workshop @ NeurIPS'21
-- 1 paper accepted at ECCV'21!

 ## Professional Service
 - **Program Chair:**